turingschool/front-end-curriculum/lessons/module-2/build-processes-with-npm-webpack.md

 ## Webpack

-- Ability to separate out files for better organization and more isolation
-- Bundles them together into a single, minified file to reduce network requests
+**The Webpack Files:** `webpack.config.js`

+Webpack is a robust and versatile development tool that provides us with several significant benefits:

-- Gives us a development server to work with to more closely mimic being on the real internet
+* provides us with a development server to more closely mimic how the internet works
-- Live reload edits
+* allows us to view our edits immediately without reloading
+* bundles and minifies all of our JavaScript files into a single, condensed file to reduce network requests
-- Pre-process code so we can write it how we want
+* pre-processes our code so we can write it how we like, then optimize it during the build process

+### The Development Server

+We noticed earlier in our `package.json` file that we had a script called `start` -- typing `npm run start` into our terminal will fire up a development server and open our app in the browser at a URL like `localhost:8080`.

 <hr />